sia-steve/Slate/source/index.html.md

 }
 ```

-lists the estimated prices of performing various storage and data operations.
+Lists the estimated prices of performing various storage and data operations.
 An allowance can be submitted to provide a more personalized estimate.
 If no allowance is submitted then the current set allowance will be used, if there is no allowance set then sane defaults will be used.
 Submitting an allowance is optional, but when submitting an allowance all the components of the allowance are required.
 The allowance used to create the estimate is returned with the estimate.

 ### Query String Parameters

 all optional or all required

-`funds // hastings`
+**funds** | hastings
-// Number of hastings allocated for file contracts in the given period.
+Number of hastings allocated for file contracts in the given period.

-`hosts`
+**hosts**
-// Number of hosts that contracts should be formed with.
+Number of hosts that contracts should be formed with.
 Files cannot be uploaded to more hosts than you have contracts with, and it's generally good to form a few more contracts than you need.

-`period // block height`
+**period** | block height
-// Duration of contracts formed.
+Duration of contracts formed.
 Must be nonzero.

-`renewwindow // block height`
+**renewwindow** | block height
-// Renew window specifies how many blocks before the expiration of the current contracts the renter will wait before renewing the contracts.
+Renew window specifies how many blocks before the expiration of the current contracts the renter will wait before renewing the contracts.
 A smaller renew window means that Sia must be run more frequently, but also means fewer total transaction fees.
 Storage spending is not affected by the renew window size.

 ### JSON Response

-`"downloadterabyte": "1234", // hastings`
+**downloadterabyte** | hastings
-// The estimated cost of downloading one terabyte of data from the network.
+The estimated cost of downloading one terabyte of data from the network.

-`"formcontracts": "1234", // hastings`
+**formcontracts** | hastings
-// The estimated cost of forming a set of contracts on the network.
+The estimated cost of forming a set of contracts on the network.
 This cost also applies to the estimated cost of renewing the renter's set of contracts.

-`"storageterabytemonth": "1234", // hastings`
+**storageterabytemonth** | hastings
-// The estimated cost of storing one terabyte of data on the network for a month, including accounting for redundancy.
+The estimated cost of storing one terabyte of data on the network for a month, including accounting for redundancy.

-`"uploadterabyte": "1234", // hastings`
+**uploadterabyte** | hastings
-// The estimated cost of uploading one terabyte of data to the network, including accounting for redundancy.
+The estimated cost of uploading one terabyte of data to the network, including accounting for redundancy.

-`"funds": "1234", // hastings`
+**funds** | hastings
-// Amount of money allocated for contracts.
+Amount of money allocated for contracts.
 Funds are spent on both storage and bandwidth.

-`"hosts":24,`
+**hosts**
-// Number of hosts that contracts will be formed with.
+Number of hosts that contracts will be formed with.

-`"period": 6048, // blocks`
+**period** | blocks
-// Duration of contracts formed, in number of blocks.
+Duration of contracts formed, in number of blocks.

-`"renewwindow": 3024 // blocks`
+**renewwindow** | blocks
-// If the current blockheight + the renew window >= the height the contract is scheduled to end, the contract is renewed automatically.
+If the current blockheight + the renew window >= the height the contract is scheduled to end, the contract is renewed automatically.
 Is always nonzero.

 ## /renter/file/*siapath* [POST]